ballerina-platform/ballerina-dev-website/learn/user-guide/observing-ballerina-code.md

 HTTP/HTTPS based Ballerina services and any client connectors are observable by default.
 HTTP/HTTPS and SQL client connectors use semantic tags to make tracing and metrics monitoring more informative.

-This guide focuses on enabling Ballerina service observability with some of its default supported systems.
+This guide focuses on enabling Ballerina service observability with some of its supported systems.
 [Prometheus] and [Grafana] are used for metrics monitoring, and [Jaeger] is used for distributed tracing.
 Ballerina logs can be fed to any external log monitoring system like [Elastic Stack] to perform log monitoring and analysis.